-Lilcanadian started following Engine power reduced, CEL, 2020 Chevy Silverado 2500HD Photographed On Michigan Roads, 2014+ Leveling Kits and and 6 others
+Lilcanadian started following Engine power reduced, CEL, 2014+ Exhaust Systems & Mufflers, 2020 Chevy Silverado 2500HD Photographed On Michigan Roads and and 7 others

 Lilcanadian replied to Zane's topic in The NewsroomGood to see the DEF tank isn’t hanging down low anymore, definitely looks like it skipped leg day with those tires though 😂.